Skelligg/DL_Machine_Vision_Project/Docs/Research&Planning.md

 **Preprocessing Steps:**

+1. Search for any duplicates that may cause leakage into validation set.
-1. Convert grayscale 28x28 images to RGB.
+2. Convert grayscale 28x28 images to RGB.
-2. Resize images to 224x224 for compatibility with pretrained models.
+3. Resize images to 224x224 for compatibility with pretrained models.
-3. Normalize using ImageNet mean `[0.485, 0.456, 0.406]` and std `[0.229, 0.224, 0.225]`.
+4. Normalize using ImageNet mean `[0.485, 0.456, 0.406]` and std `[0.229, 0.224, 0.225]`.

 **Data Augmentation (training set only):**

-* It does not seem necessary for this dataset.
+* It does not seem necessary for this dataset as we have a sufficient amount of images and variety.

-**Justification:** These preprocessing steps ensure compatibility with pretrained networks while augmentation improves generalization and prevents overfitting.
+**Justification:** These preprocessing steps ensure compatibility with pretrained networks.

 ---